 Search & Book

-According to the fare rules, tickets are on sale for this price until April 23, 2021.
+According to the fare rules, tickets are on sale for this price until August 2, 2021.
 You have to stay at least two days or one night from Saturday to Sunday to get the lowest price.
-Further, you need to leave Europe before February 28, 2022.
-Your return may be later.
+Further, you need to leave Europe before May 15, 2022.

 Why is booking with an airline better than with an online travel agency?